 I stumbled around for a good five years, but at last with my editing company built on the Services Arbitrage model I had created something that generated good money.

 I was happy with that arrangement until one day on a trip to Sydney.
-I spent the entire day in and out of internet cafes to make sure jobs were processed correctly and on time.
+I spent the entire day in and out of internet cafes to make sure jobs were processed correctly and on time (this was back before email was widely available on smartphones, although being trapped to my phone would be just as bad).
 It was stressful and disruptive, interrupting everything I had planned to do in Sydney.

 I wasn’t working long hours, but I was still trapped to a role I had to perform to keep the business operating.
 The crazy thing was the role was incredibly simple, something I could have easily outsourced earlier, yet I had chosen not to because I didn’t want to let go of control.

 The timing turned out great as I had a friend who was about to become a mother looking for a stay at home job.
 I spoke to her about the work, offered her a starting pay rate of $15 an hour, which she accepted.

 During the following month I trained her how to handle editing jobs and email customer service.
 First she learned my systems and how I interacted with my customers and editors, then she started writing draft emails, which I edited and approved, then finally she was ready to take over all the emails without my intervention.

 From that point forward there wasn’t much for me to do.
 I kept an eye on sales to see how much money came in (I really got a kick out of those days where we made a couple of thousand dollars and I did absolutely nothing), occasionally stepped in to handle something only I could handle, but mostly I was free.

 It required a tough seven years to succeed.
 From those frustrating caravan days as an 18-year-old dreaming of making money and living independently, to struggling through university and early projects as an entrepreneur, to finally setting up a business built on sound principles, which delivered a consistent and reliable income stream, without my involvement.